-In the interest of further expanding shareholder engagements and increasing transparency, the Board has established an investor relations e-mail address that will allow shareholders to directly share their comments and questions with their Board.
+In the interest of continued pursuit of shareholder engagements and increasing transparency, the Board has established an investor relations e-mail address that allows shareholders to directly share their comments and questions with their Board.
 The Board can be contacted at contactyourboard@linamar.com.
 The Board will endeavor to respond to or act upon comments received through this inbox that they deem material to the business of the Company.

-Finally, in direct response to the feedback we have heard from our shareholders, the Board has adopted a Shareholder Engagement Policy, that establishes, amongst other things, a process by which shareholders may request in-person meetings with the Executive Chairman, the full Board or the Independent Directors of the Board.
+Finally, the Board has adopted a Shareholder Engagement Policy, that establishes, amongst other things, a process by which shareholders may request in-person meetings with the Executive Chairman, the full Board or the Independent Directors of the Board.
 That Policy, with its associated process for requesting such a meeting is detailed in the Shareholder Engagement Policy available on www.linamar.com/governance.